Pharmacy and Pharmacy Patient Protection Act

-This Act shall be known and may be cited as the “Pharmacy and Patient Protection Act.”
+This Act shall be known and may be cited as the “Pharmacy and Pharmacy Patient Protection Act.”

 Section 2.
 Purpose

-(a) This Act establishes the standards and criteria for the elimination of certain pharmacy benefits manager practices that have been found to hinder the practice of pharmacy and drive up costs to the end payer while also obstructing patient care for health benefit plans.
+(a) This Act establishes the standards and criteria for the elimination of certain pharmacy benefits manager practices that have been found to hinder the practice of pharmacy and increase costs to the end payer while also obstructing patient care for health benefit plans.